We're No Angels (1989 film): Reception

-The film gained mixed reviews.
-Rotten Tomatoes sampled 19 reviewers and judged 47% of the reviews to be positive, with an average score of 5.
-Audiences surveyed by CinemaScore gave the film a grade "B-" on scale of A to F.
+The film garnered mixed reviews.
+Rotten Tomatoes sampled 21 reviewers, and judged 48% of the reviews to be positive, with an average score of 5.2/10.
+Audiences surveyed by CinemaScore gave the film a B− grade on scale of A to F.

-Roger Ebert liked the film, saying "Robert De Niro and Sean Penn have two of the best faces in the movies - screwed up, sideways faces with a lot of mischief in the eyes.
+Roger Ebert of the Chicago Sun-Times liked the film, saying, "Robert De Niro and Sean Penn have two of the best faces in the movies – screwed up, sideways faces with a lot of mischief in the eyes.
 We're No Angels is a movie made for those faces, and one of the pleasures of watching the film is to see them looking sidelong at each other as they try to figure a way out of the complicated mess they're in."

-In a retrospective review from 2019, critic John Hansen wrote "We’re No Angels was probably hurt by being unappealing on the surface to both religious and non-religious moviegoers, with both groups assuming the film isn’t for them.
-But it’s actually for anyone who enjoys a smartly crafted comedy."
+In a retrospective review from 2019, critic John Hansen wrote, "We're No Angels was probably hurt by being unappealing on the surface to both religious and non-religious moviegoers, with both groups assuming the film isn't for them.
+But it's actually for anyone who enjoys a smartly crafted comedy."

 Box office

 The film debuted at #8 at the United States box office.
-It was similarly unsuccessful on home video.
+It had similar success on home video.